jakatsa/NextBeatFrontEnd/README.md

 - **React Redux Integration**:
   - Utilizes Redux with the `createSlice` function for state management and efficient data handling across the application.

+## Completed Features

+**Dynamic Beat Listing**:

+- Displays a list of beats fetched from the backend.
+- Supports filtering and sorting for an improved user experience.

+- **Client Dashboard**:
+  - Client dashboard underway for personalized user interaction.

+- **Cart Management**:
+  - Add beats to a cart and view selected items.
 ## Dependencies

 The project uses the following npm packages: